 LG G8X price and availability

-The LG G8X ThinQ Dual Screen costs $699 and will be available Nov.
-1. Preorders are now live at AT&T, where the device is a bit more expensive at $779.
-The G8X will also be sold in Sprint stores, as well as at other retailers including B&H and Amazon.
+The LG G8X ThinQ Dual Screen starts at $649.
+The phone is available at AT&T and Sprint, as well as through B&H and Amazon.
 At launch, the phone will come with the Dual-Screen attachment no matter where or how you purchase it, though LG tells us it will offer the case separately as an add-on at a later date, for a price yet to be determined.

 Anyone looking to avoid an installment plan through a carrier can choose to buy the G8X Dual Screen unlocked and take it to any network, as the phone supports all the bands used by wireless providers in the U.S. There’s only one configuration — a model with 6GB of RAM and 128GB of storage — though you’re free to expand the latter by up to 2TB using a microSD card.